Franz Ferdinand von Rummel

-Franz Ferdinand von Rummel (28 October 1644, Weiden in der Oberpfalz, – 15 March 1716, Vienna) was educator and religious tutor of Emperor Joseph I, Bishop of Tinin, Provost of Ardagger and Wroclaw, and was from 1706 to 1716 the Prince-Bishop of Vienna.
+Franz Ferdinand von Rummel (28 October 1644 – 15 March 1716) was educator and religious tutor of Emperor Joseph I, Bishop of Tinin, Provost of Ardagger and Wrocław, and was from 1706 to 1716 the Prince-Bishop of Vienna.

 Biography

-Ferdinand studied law, philosophy and theology in Ingolstadt and wanted to enter the Capuchin Order.
+Franz Ferdinand von Rummel was born on 28 October 1644 in Weiden in der Oberpfalz.
+He studied law, philosophy and theology in Ingolstadt and wanted to enter the Capuchin Order.
 Marco d'Aviano prophesied his success as a priest and recommended him, after Rummel's ordination in Regensburg, to be an educator and religious tutor to the future Emperor Joseph I. In addition, the wife of Emperor Leopold I, Eleonor Magdalene of Neuburg, favored him because his grandfather, Johann Rummel, had already served the Palatinate as a chamber councilor.
 From 1684 he carried out this activity, but was soon hostile and slandered.
-Through the mediation of Emperor Leopold he became Bishop of Tinin and Provost of Ardagger and Wroclaw.
+Through the mediation of Emperor Leopold he became Bishop of Tinin and Provost of Ardagger and Wrocław.

 On 11 July 1706, he was appointed Prince-Bishop of Vienna by Joseph I, the Papal confirmation taking place on 4 October.

 He was concerned with pastoral care and was able to increase priesthood.
 In 1708 there were 111 priestly ordinations in the small Viennese diocese.
 He introduced the celebration of the Rosary and in 1711 had the Pummerin Bell poured from cannonballs captured during the Second Turkish Siege.
 He also mediated between the Emperor and Pope Clement XI when in 1708 Austrian troops occupied territories of the Papal States during the War of Spanish Succession.

 Towards the end of his life he was seriously ill and could only sleep while seated in a chair.
-At seventy-two years old he died in 1716 and was buried in the episcopal tomb of St. Stephen's Cathedral in Vienna.
+At seventy-two years old he died on 15 March 1716 in Vienna and was buried in the episcopal tomb of St. Stephen's Cathedral in Vienna.